Saving Throws and Resistances

 for lightning bolts, saving cold for freezing weapons, etc.) Except for

-no-norm weapons and a few special attacks, nearly all attacks in the game
+a few special circumstances, nearly all attacks in the game

 are tested against a saving throw.
 Weapons with multiple elemental damage